This article has been updated to reflect recent developments.

-The current provisions relating to Director Penalty Notices are explained here.
-But in summary Director Penalty Notices can currently be issued to directors for unpaid PAYG Tax and superannuation and they cannot be issued for other types of taxes.
+The provisions relating to Director Penalty Notices are explained here.
+But in summary Director Penalty Notices could previously be issued for unpaid PAYG Tax and superannuation and they couldn’t be issued for other types of taxes.

 Amendments to Director Penalty Notice Provisions

-A company must lodge Business Activity Statements (or similar type lodgements) and pay GST by required due dates.
-Currently the only recourse which the ATO has if a company fails to pay GST is to take recovery action against the company, such as issuing a Garnishee Notice (commonly to a company’s bank) or commencing action to place the company in liquidation.
+A company must lodge Activity Statements and pay GST by required due dates.
+Previously the only recourse which the ATO had if a company failed to pay GST was to take action against the company itself.
+This included issuing a Garnishee Notice (commonly to a company’s bank) or commencing action to liquidate the company.

-If the above legislation is passed, the ATO will be able to issue Director Penalty Notices for unpaid GST in a similar manner in which they apply to PAYG Tax.
-The possible effects of this will be that:
+However, when, the ATO will now be able to issue Director Penalty Notices for unpaid GST from 1 April 2020.
+The notices will apply in a similar manner in which they apply to PAYG Tax.
+The effects of this will be that:

-- If a company fails to pay GST but it lodges its BAS within three months of the BAS being due, the ATO will be able to issue Director Penalty Notices to the company’s directors.
-The directors will be able to avoid liability if the GST is paid or if the company is placed in liquidation or voluntary administration within twenty-one days of the date of the Director Penalty Notice.
+- If a company fails to pay GST but it lodges its BAS within three months of being due, the ATO will be able to issue Director Penalty Notices to the company’s directors.
+The directors can avoid liability if the GST is paid or if the company is placed in liquidation or voluntary administration within twenty-one days of the date of the Director Penalty Notice.

-- However, if a company fails to pay GST and it also fails to lodge its BAS within three months of being due, the directors will be automatically personally liable for unpaid GST and the only way the directors can avoid personal liability is if the company ultimately pays the outstanding GST.
+- If a company fails to pay GST and it also fails to lodge its BAS within three months of being due, the directors will be automatically personally liable for unpaid GST.
+The only way the directors can avoid personal liability is if the company ultimately pays the outstanding GST.

 Estimates of GST Liabilities

-The proposed amendments will also allow the ATO to estimate a company’s GST liabilities and issue Director Penalty Notices based on estimates.
-These types of Director Penalty Notices will most likely be Lockdown Director Penalty Notices, as in most circumstances GST will not have been reported to the ATO within three months of being due.
+The legislation also allow the ATO to estimate GST liabilities and issue Director Penalty Notices based on estimates.
+These types of Director Penalty Notices will most likely be Lockdown Director Penalty Notices, as the GST will not have been reported to the ATO within three months.

 Advice and Assistance

-If your company has a tax debt, even if it is not a debt you can be personally liable for under the current director penalty provisions, you should still seek advice about your and your company’s circumstances.
+If your company has a tax debt, you should urgently seek advice about your and your company’s circumstances.
 So please contact the Pearce and Heers’ Brisbane or Gold Coast office for an initial, obligation free consultation.